blab/perofsky-ili-antigenicity/README.md

 # perofsky-ili-antigenicity

-Seasonal flu analysis of antigenic evolution in ILI data
+Seasonal influenza analysis of antigenic evolution in ILI data for Perofsky et al. 2024 (https://doi.org/10.7554/eLife.91849.1).

 Run the flu analyses locally with no more than 4 cores.